 A leader of the Intercollegiate Prohibition Association was Harry S. Warner.
 He wrote Prohibition: An Adventure in Freedom.
 In it he argued that reducing personal liberty actually increases personal liberty.
 He asserted that personal liberty is ‘greater where drink goes out, even with the heavy hand of law, than it is where drink remains.’

 In 1934, the year after the repeal of Prohibition, the Intercollegiate Prohibition Association’s name was changed.
 It became the Intercollegiate Association for the Study of Alcohol.
+Of course, this hid its real agenda.
 In 1976 it ceased to exist.

-Intercollegiate Prohibition Association.
+IPA.
 Student Opinion Expressing Itself on Law Observance, Prohibition and the Ideals back of It.
-Washington, D.C. : The Association, 1925.
+Washington: IPA, 1925.